Amiskwaciy Waskahikan: Indigenous Experiences in Edmonton

 Although Fort Edmonton Park is closed for the next season, there are some very exciting things going on behind the construction walls!
 Fort Edmonton is creating the Indigenous Peoples Experience - a new signature exhibit providing story-telling, programming, graphics, media and more reflecting on the Indigenous peoples and culture in Edmonton.
 When the park reopens in 2021, you won't want to miss this!

 Do you love Indigenous fine art?
-Then the Bearpaw Gallery is a must-see.
-The Bearpaw gallery carries a variety of Canadian First Nations, Métis and Inuit art– from paintings, to sculptures to crafts and gifts.
+Then the Bearclaw Gallery is a must-see.
+The Bearclaw gallery carries a variety of Canadian First Nations, Métis and Inuit art– from paintings, to sculptures to crafts and gifts.
 This gallery also features works from internationally acclaimed Indigenous artists including Alex Janvier, Maxine Noel, Norval Morriseau, Aaron Paquette, Jason Carter and more!

 Indigenous Garden at the University of Alberta Botanic Gardens